 Students learn to play the steel drum (steel pan, or pan) in a variety of settings.
-This is a performance-oriented class, focusing on repertoire from a variety of genres including various musics of the Caribbean.
-The ensemble performs in public and for various School of Music events throughout the semester.
+This is a performance-oriented class, focusing on repertoire from several of genres including various musics of the Caribbean.
+The ensemble performs in public and for Dewberry School of Music events throughout the semester.
 The class reinforces music theory concepts and helps teach improvisation, as well as familiarization with rote learning.

 The steel pan is part of a continuum of African drumming traditions that developed on the island of Trinidad, particularly in the context of Carnival.
 Originally sourced from found material, the instrument is a unique marraige of highly syncopated African rhythmic traditions and Western European tonal conventions.
 The music most closely associated with the steel band include Calypso - the indigenous folk music of Trinidad and Tobago - but the instrument developed a tradition of playing Western Popular and Classical music early on.